Past Basket mingles antiques with high-end linens for custom looks

 Table linens are also part of the mix, but more so at the company's original store in Geneva, Ill.
 Brands primarily include Le Jacquard Française and Garnier-Thiebaut as well as others.

 The Past Basket Milwaukee unit, which is located in the city's posh North Shore neighborhood by Lake Michigan, concentrates more heavily on linens, while the Geneva store is smaller and serves more as a kitchen cabinetry and fixtures showroom also stocked with tabletop and table linens collections.

-Here in Milwaukee, about 40% of the sales and merchandise mix stems from bedding, bath and table linens.
+Here in Milwaukee, about half of the sales and merchandise mix consists of bedding, bath and table linens.
 Of that, bedding linens make up a quarter of total store sales.

-In its 3,000 square feet of space, the Milwaukee store's selling floor features three display beds where McFadden, Evans and their team showcase Yves Delorme - "which represents our store's signature line and our No. 1 seller," Evans noted - but also gets creative, blending together lines from other brands to offer customers a new take on looks infused from multiple high-end suppliers.
+In its 3,000 square feet of space, the Milwaukee store's selling floor features three display beds where McFadden, Evans and their team showcase Yves Delorme - "which represents our store's signature line and our number one seller," Evans noted.
+The team also gets creative, blending together lines from other brands to offer customers a new take on looks infused from multiple high-end suppliers.

 That's not to say basic bedding is not part of the offering.
 Past Basket offers simpler white and ivory collections from Yves Delorme, Peacock Alley and Matouk, among others.

 In general, sheet price points start at about $144 for a basic white with some light accent treatments - "a little ruffle, some hemstitching maybe" - from Pine Cone Hill and can run as high as more than $1,000 for SDH or Yves Delorme lines.